scimusmn/boxen-setup/README.md

-# Boxen setup script A simple shell script to setup a Boxen instance on a SMM
+# Boxen setup script<br />A simple shell script to setup a Boxen instance on a SMM Machine.
-Machine.

-## Use me If you are setting up a computer from scratch you will need the OS X
-command line tools.
+## Use me
+If you are setting up a computer from scratch you will need the OS X command line tools.
 Open Appllications > Utilities > Terminal.app.
 Type:

 `xcode-select --install`